pingcap/talent-plan/rust/projects/project-2/project.md

-Should you read all records in the log into memory at once and then replay them into your map type; or should you read them one at a time while replaying the into your map?
+Should you read all records in the log into memory at once and then replay them into your map type; or should you read them one at a time while replaying them into your map?
 Should you read into a buffer before deserializing or deserialize from a file stream?
 Think about the memory usage of your approach.
 Think about the way reading from I/O streams interacts with the kernel.